Falloposcopy: Procedure

 The patient needs general anesthesia or conscious sedation for the duration of the procedure and is in a lithotomy position.
 For the coaxial system initially a hysteroscope is introduced into the uterus to identify the proximal tubal ostium.
 Once the ostium is identified the falloposcope can be inserted through the operative channel of the hysteroscope and advanced.
 With the LEC system the balloon catheter is advanced into the uterine horn, and then, under endoscopic vision the endoscope is advanced into the tube as the balloon catheter unfurls.
-Findings can be projected on a videosystem.
+Findings can be projected on a video system.

 Findings and interventions

 The typical method of tubal evaluation, hysterosalpingography, has shortcomings in terms of false negative and false positive results.
 It has been argued that falloposcopy allows for a more accurate evaluation of the tubal canal.
 Obstructions, adhesions within the tubal canal, and debris can be identified.
 The procedure allows removal of debris or filmy adhesions from within the fallopian tube, further in selected cases proximal tubal obstruction can be overcome and the tube can be recanalized allowing for pregnancy.
 Proximal tubal occlusion has also been overcome by using hysteroscopy with tubal canalization using a catheter, not a falloposcope.
 Extensive tubal obstruction, however, cannot be overcome by falloposcopy and would require tubal surgery or in vitro fertilization (IVF) to be overcome to achieve a pregnancy.